 At its base, gluttony is nothing more than a lack of self-control.
 Martin Collins shows the more spiritual side of this too-prevalent sin.

-Of all the fruit of the Spirit, God may have left the most difficult for last!
 Has anyone, other than Jesus Christ, really exhibited self-control?
-In the end, however, this is the ultimate aim of growing in the character of Almighty God!
+In the end, however, this is the ultimate aim of growing in the character of God.

-The Protestant world presents grace as "free."
-John Ritenbaugh shows that God expects a great deal of effort from us once we receive it.
+Protestantism unthinkingly presents grace as "free."
+However, Scripture shows that God expects a great deal of effort from us once we receive it—it is costly.